 Dr. Gray uses no drains!

 This procedure generally takes about four hours with the patient under a general anesthesia and asleep.
 Incisions are made on the abdomen as well as the lower back, extending across the perimeter of the abdomen.
 All attempts are made to place the incision in such a fashion so that final scar is hidden in your underwear.
 Abdominal wall skin and fat is then raised over the abdominal wall fascia and muscle.
 As muscle and fascia are exposed they can be tightened with sutures for added cosmetic benefit.
-The skin and fat of the abdominal wall, the sides and the back is then pulled down and the skin and fat of the outer thighs and buttocks is pulled up and excess skin and fat is removed.
+The skin and fat of the abdominal wall, sides and back is then pulled down.
+The skin and fat of the outer thighs and buttocks is pulled up and excess skin and fat is removed.
 Techniques are used to contour the patients body from the ribs to the knee area, lift the outer thighs and buttocks, and create a new navel if necessary for further cosmetic benefit.
 The soft tissue and the skin edges are then sutured together.
 Liposuction takes care of any fat deposits in the surrounding areas that are not addressed by this procedure.

 Upon completion of your operation, bandages and special restrictive undergarments will be placed around your abdomen and waistline to provide additional support, minimize the movement and any discomfort.
 You will experience some pain, which is controlled well with pain medications.
 Your doctor will prescribe pain killers to handle pain and anti-inflammatory drugs to help with swelling.
 There are usually no sutures that need to be removed.
 Dr. Gray uses no drains, unlike many other less experienced surgeons.